Toronto Trust Cemeteries Project with FamilySearchIndexing

 In 2006, FamilySearch announced the intention to index all the records in the Family History Library in Salt Lake City, and the launch of an online tool called FamilySearchIndexing or FSI.

 In FSI, digital images of a series of records are published online, along with an on-screen form into which a volunteer extracts the information.
 Every record is transcribed independently by two different volunteers.
 The computer finds any discrepancies between the two transcriptions, and a third volunteer, an arbitrator, makes the final decision.
-There are now more than 100,000 volunteers from around the world involved in FSI.
+Thousands of volunteers from all over the world are involved.

-We’re very pleased to announce that a new project is now in process —cosponsored by FamilySearch and OGS Toronto Branch.
-We are going to index the burial registers of the “Toronto Trust Cemeteries” (as the Mount Pleasant Group of Cemeteries was known prior to 1990.)
-At this point we will be going up to 1935, so that will include:
+In the fall of 2009, we launched a project to index an important resource for Toronto researchers—a “partner” project with FamilySearch Indexing.
+The resource is the burial registers of the “Toronto Trust Cemeteries” (as the Mount Pleasant Group of Cemeteries was known prior to 1990.)
+The project includes records up to 1935, so it will include:

 - York General Burying Ground (Potters’ Field) 1826-1855